weiranc/react-ecommerce/README.md

 This application:
 * Use a modern JS library/framework: React
-* Include user interactions such as viewing product list and product details, searching products, and adding or removing a product to/from a shopping cart
+* Include user interactions such as viewing product list and product details, searching products, adding or removing a product to/from a shopping cart, and initiating checkout process
 * Utilize MVC architectural pattern
 * Integrate with a node server with CRUD operations
-* Integrate with firebase API
+* Integrate with firebase API and stripe API
 * Utilize MUI components, e.g., Grid, Drawer, AppBar, Box, Toolbar, Typography, InputBase, Badge, Card, Button, Rating, Modal, and List
 * Create reusable product component and cart component